CAS department facilities

 The Bytwerk Video Theater is a 150-seat, barrier-free venue for viewing student and professional productions.
 This acoustically superb space is home to various film, video, and television courses, and also is used for movie viewings sponsored through organizations like the Calvin Film Forum and the Film Arts Committee.
 The surround-sound system and high-end digital projector provide state-of-the-art viewing experiences.
 Pictured is our chief engineer, Jake Bosmeijer.
 Read more about our Film & Media program.

 This is a combination classroom and TV control room.
 The equipment is almost entirely digital.
 The four large plasma monitors can show live and preview shots as well as special graphics and imported signals.
 In addition, four video cameras mounted from the ceiling behind the plasma monitors can shoot images of the equipment controls during production, allowing students to view on the plasma monitors how the control equipment is being used.
 Whereas most video and TV control rooms are too tiny for adequate instruction, ours is intended to be used comfortably for teaching as well as actual production.
 Read more about Film & Media program at Calvin College.

 Film and Video Production Studios

 The spacious film and video production studio in the lower level of the DeVos Communication Center includes room for several sets.
 The primary teaching set, shown above, is easily reconfigured for talk shows, news broadcasts, and interview segments.
-A second set is for Calvin College’s award-winning weekly public television program, Inner Compass, produced with the help of a paid student crew.
 Our exceptional studio also is used by various companies and non-profit organizations.
-Because video and film productions require many different skills — producing, directing, writing, editing and the like — our Theatre, Media Production, and Film & Media Studies programs include a wide range of overlapping courses, such as set design, acting, and lighting.
+Because video and film productions require many different skills — producing, directing, writing, editing and the like — our Theatre, and Film & Media programs include a wide range of overlapping courses, such as set design, acting, and lighting.